damat-fla/Swirl_correction_using_Keras/README.md

 The **final two stages** serve as refinement: the three losses are assigned fixed weights, and the learning rate is further reduced to stabilize the weights.

 ## Results
-The final ensemble model achieved a score of approximately 0.125 on the test set with a standard deviation across all batches of about 0.011, indicating a significant improvement over the corrupted images.
+The final ensemble model achieved a score of approximately 0.13 on the test set with a standard deviation across all batches of about 0.011, indicating a significant improvement over the corrupted images.
 Qualitative evaluation shows that is difficult to distinguish between the original and reconstructed images, demonstrating the effectiveness of the model in correcting swirl distortions.

 <p align="center">
   <img src="./assets/results2.png" width="70%">
 </p>

 ## How to Run the Code
 The easiest way to run the code is to use Google Colab.
 To test the model without performing any training, simply run all the cells in the **Functions Definition** and **Ensemble Model** sections of the notebook, and skip all the training stages included in the **Training Phase** section.
-This will load the weights I have already trained and made available through gdown.
+This will load the weights I have already trained and made available through [gdown](https://pypi.org/project/gdown/).
 If you want to retrain the model from scratch, simply run all the cells in the notebook.